riomus/riomus.github.io/about.md

 ## 👨‍💻 About Me

 Award-winning **researcher in Artificial Intelligence**, entrepreneur, and passionate software developer.
 My journey with computers began at age 2, and by 13, I created my first working software.
-I hold a master's degree (with distinctions) and a Ph.D. in Artificial Intelligence from Wroclaw University of Science and Technology.
+I hold a master's degree (with distinctions) in Artificial Intelligence from Wroclaw University of Science and Technology.
 My expertise spans **machine learning** (natural language processing, computer vision) and modern software engineering.

 Besides working for numerous startups as a **full-stack developer**, I’ve served as a software architect at Nokia.
 I enjoy learning esoteric programming languages and continuously studying the state-of-the-art in machine learning methods.